bergerhealer/TrainCarts/README.md

 [Download a zip file with the configuration from Dropbox here](https://www.dropbox.com/s/l9uglizl6gbunxe/TrainCarts_Demo_ST_v1.zip?dl=0)

 #### 4. Extract the zip file
 Extract the zip file, you should now have a fairly large _tcdemo.yml_ file.
-This file is going to be installed in the server.
+This file is going to be installed on the server.

 #### 5. Install the tcdemo.yml
 Install this file at <code>plugins/Train_Carts/savedTrainModules/tcdemo.yml</code>